MohammadHabbab/object-version-recon-full/Readme.md

 After realising that there is value in letting other users (i.e. not the person who uploaded the CSV) query the various object versions, I connected the app to a backend server and hosted the whole app on Heroku.
 It is linked up to a mongo database using MLabs.
 The app is deployed at [https://fast-wave-66187.herokuapp.com/](https://fast-wave-66187.herokuapp.com/).

+I have already uploaded two csv files (testdata and testdata2).
+There are two more csv files that haven't been uploaded (testdata3 and testdata4), which can be used to test the app.

 ## Using the app